Thanks for stopping by my unbiased and explosive review of Explode My Payday!

 If you’re expecting an explosion of cash from Explode My Payday, then you’ve got another thing coming.

-Firstly, the whole sales page is deceptive as hell – leading you to believe that the whole world is about to be handed to you on a silver platter.
+It leads you to believe that the whole world is about to be handed to you on a silver platter.

 If that’s true, then why aren’t we all living the spoilt millionaire lifestyle by now?

-Secondly, the products you get consist of extremely shallow training and a shoddy cookie-cutter affiliate website that fails to deliver the goods.
+And thirdly, the products you get consist of extremely shallow training and a shoddy cookie-cutter affiliate website that fails to deliver the goods.

 But it’s not all doom and gloom because you can hit up ClickBank for your money back.